MCQUIC - A Multicast Extension for QUIC: Conclusion

 \section{Conclusion}

-In this paper we introduced a new extension to the QUIC transport protocol that enables the delivery of (mass media) content via multicast.
-It overcomes many of the obstacles traditional multicast implementations and deployments face by utilizing a base unicast QUIC connection as a security anchor for multicast channels.
-It provides the well established scalability benefits of multicast while only adding a small amount of overhead.
-Integrity of delivered packets is guaranteed as well as fallback to unicast delivery in networks that don't support multicast.
+In this paper, we introduced a new extension to the QUIC transport protocol that enables the multicast delivery of mass media content.
+It overcomes many of the obstacles faced by traditional multicast implementations and deployments by leveraging a base unicast QUIC connection as a security anchor for multicast channels.
+In particular, MCQUIC allows operators to profit from the established efficiency and scalability benefits of multicast, while providing improved security guarantees (e.g., through packet integrity) as well as user privacy.
+It does so while introducing only a small overhead, particularly in terms of bandwidth.
+Additionally, applications can use MCQUIC without many special considerations as it offers automatic unicast fallback.

-There are many opportunities for future research related to MCQUIC.
-For one, it is the first time multicast senders can get telemetry information from all their receivers.
-This information can be used to optimize the management of channels as well as when to switch between unicast and multicast.
-Finding good heuristics or models to determine these configurations is part of possible future work.
-On the other hand, enabling multicast delivery for media content allows to reevaluate other technologies that have so far been deemed unsuitable or inefficient in unicast scenarios.
-One example for this is scalable video encoding, which sees no use currently but might be a good way to combine multiple multicast channels into one media stream.
+While there are many future research opportunities in MCQUIC itself, it also allows us to reevaluate other technologies that have so far been deemed unsuitable or inefficient in unicast scenarios.
+One example of this is scalable video encoding.
+While its associated overhead makes it unattractive for unicast delivery schemes, it might be a promising way to combine multiple multicast channels into one media stream.
+This would allow for more fine grained video quality adjustments, thus delivering the best possible QoE to each client.
+We are currently in the process of attempting to standardization of MCQUIC at the IETF.
+The most recent version is available on the datatracker\cite{jholland-quic-multicast-04}. { }